ahmad-hamza/uv/README.md

 go install github.com/apache/mynewt-mcumgr-cli/mcumgr@latest
 ```
 - navigate to the build directory of your application, where the <your_code>.bin image is located.
-- Connect the µV-board to PC using USB type-c connector.
+- Connect the Vectino board to PC using USB type-c connector.
 - Run the following command:
 ```
 $ mcumgr image upload <your_code>.bin --conntype=serial --connstring="dev=<com-port>,baud=115200"